aws/jsii/docs/handbooks/language-implementation.md

 *Developer Preview*.

-It is recommended that new languages stay in *Developer Preview* for a minimum of 4 weeks, or until they have received sufficient usage to have built confidence that there are no major usability concerns: once out of *Developer Preview*, it will no longer be possible to introduce breaking changes to the generated code in order to address usability issues or bugs.
+It is recommended that new languages stay in *Developer Preview* for a minimum of 4 weeks, ideally until they have received sufficient usage to have built confidence that there are no major usability concerns: once out of *Developer Preview*, it will no longer be possible to introduce breaking changes to the generated code in order to address usability issues or bugs.